sarkou/plumeor-blog/README.md

 # plumeor-blog
-PlumeOr is a blog that you can add articles , edit or delete and save on the database
+PlumeOr is a blog that you can add articles , edit, delete and save in the database